Abolition of Corporal Punishment

 The central driver of this campaign was the fact that in 2013 the United Nations nominated children’s play as an issue of international significance by making Article 31 (A Child’s Right to Play) of the convention the subject of a UN General Comment, which is a call to action issued to countries by the UN.

-Regulate to Keep Families Safe from Alcohol Harm
+Keeping Families Safe from Alcohol Harm

 GPV/KCV believes that the easy availability of alcohol is problematic and that measures should be introduced to control its sale.